biednick/RestStopRater/README.md

 ## Required Packages

 This script uses the python twitter package.
-Install using '$ pip install python-twitter' for python 2 or '$ pip3 install python-twitter' for python 3.
+Install using `$ pip install python-twitter` for python 2 or `$ pip3 install python-twitter` for python 3.

 ## To Do: